plus3network/backbone-pg-hstore/README.md

 backbone-pg-hstore
 ==================

-A Backbone sync adapter that used Postgres Hstore  for Node.js
+A Backbone sync adapter that used Postgres Hstore for the backend.
+This library is intended to be used with Node.js.